-• Improve pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities.
+- Improve pedestrian and bicycle connections to adjacent neighborhoods, transit, and community facilities. - Provide bicycle parking at this site.

 The following CR Zone incentive density categories should be used as part of any optional method development:

 - Diversity of Uses and Activities

 - affordable housing

 - live/work units